 If you are a parent, it’s all but certain that you know how kids quickly lose interest in newly acquired gifts, and instead shift their focus to acquiring newer and better things.
 Unfortunately, because external objects, like the presents they receive, are unable to provide completely satisfaction, much of today’s youth will enter adulthood searching for fulfillment in all the wrong place.
 As adults, the individuals who are conditioned in their youth to believe that happiness is found by obtaining material possessions will undoubtedly remain unable to get the most out of life.

 If we’re going to collectively fix society’s most profound parenting mistake, and set our children on a path towards lifelong happiness, it is certain that we will have to begin educating them as to where they can find feelings of joy, similar to the ones that are temporarily conjured up inside when receiving a present, only on a more permanent basis.
+Remember though, that it’s not just the presents that you give your children that matter, but also how much time you spend with your child.
+A lot of parents are making use of hiring a nanny or an au pair to help them when it comes to their child care.
+However, even though getting an au pair is enough thing to get (as people can easily apply for the role on something like Cultural Care Au Pair), and it certainly does help you, but you still need to remember to be there for your child when they need you.

 Linking Happiness to Impermanent Externals: